 You can click on any question to view its answer and any associated pages.
 If you have any other questions regarding NTCS, we encourage you to contact us.

 At 8:45 a.m., 'O Canada' is played to signal the beginning of classes for our elementary students.
 Recess and snack breaks are staggered in the morning for various groups of students, as are lunch and recess in the afternoon.
-The school day ends at 3:15 p.m.
-(JK to Grade 2) and 3:35 p.m.
-(Grade 3 to 6), at which time all elementary students go outside to the playground until their parents arrive.
+The school day ends at 3:15 p.m., at which time all elementary students go outside to the playground until their parents arrive.

 Students must bring their own lunch to school each day.
 Elementary students eat their lunch in their classrooms.
 For older students, there are two separate cafeteria areas and two lunch periods, one for junior high students and the other for senior high students.
-Under pandemic restrictions, students are not allowed to leave the school property during the school day.
+Gr.
+11 and 12 students are permitted to leave campus for lunch and they must sign out at the office before leaving campus.

 Yes.
 Many students take the TTC back and forth to school.
 Sheppard and Victoria Park buses stop close to the school property and the Don Mills subway station on the Sheppard subway line is within easy walking distance of the school.